Please ID because it is the best way to reunite your family. Show you care, follow the law, display your love by licensing and identifying your pets.

 2. AT THE SHELTER: We also welcome you to come by the shelter to pay for your license during regular business hours which are Tuesday to Saturday 12 pm - 5 pm.
 An after hours drop-box is located at the front door.
 We are able to accept credit cards in person and over the phone.

-Keep your pets safe at home.
+Please keep your pets safe at home.
 Be sure to keep collars, dog licenses and ID tags on your dogs and cats (even if they are indoors), and microchip--it's the very best way for us to reunite you and your furry family member.